 These days I tend to get complimented on my “energy,” warmth, and shiny eyes.
 Recently I came home to my apartment complex to find that someone had parked in my assigned spot.
 I became instantly furious and enraged.
 It was so different from my usual state of being that I had to stop for a second and assess.

 It’s kinda cool how you can be SO MAD and yet witnessing it all from a level beneath like “Whoa, I haven’t seen rage in YEARS.
 What is going on here?”
-In that case I deemed that I must’ve triggered whichever of the 7 “Emotional Systems” tapped into territorial rage (spoiler alert: it’s the RAGE system)…
+In my curiousity, I deemed that I must’ve triggered whichever of the 7 “Emotional Systems” tapped into territorial rage (spoiler alert: it was the RAGE system)…

-So here was the primal RAGE system from way down in the bellows of my brain appearing for me in full on freak out mode.
-I decided that I liked my loving yogi, shiny-eyed self better.
-I liked her so much better that, even though the leasing office wanted to tow the offensive vehicle I took another lap around and noticed a note tucked under the windshield of a different car.
+By seeing the car in my spot, I tripped the RAGE system way down in the bellows of my brain.
+Luckily I noticed that this was “not like me” to be blood-boilingly-angry, and that I liked my loving yogi, shiny-eyed self better.
+And then I moved beyond curious — I was downright amused.
+I was suddenly back to neuro-positivity.
+And I was back to being kind (versus choosing kind).
+Even though the leasing office wanted to tow the offensive vehicle I took another lap around and noticed a note tucked under the windshield of a different car.
 I called the number on the note, and no one answered.
 The leasing lady had tow trucks in her eyes (the way that cartoons get dollar signs in their eyes).
 I left a message.
 Then I left a text.
 A little while later I got the most apologetic call ever.
 The woman who accidentally parked in my spot offered to buy Lyft for me.
 (How would that help?
 I have no idea.
-But it was sweet.)
+But it was sweet.
+It’s also a good demonstration of how blood flow in our brain changes when we get stressed out: our prefrontal cortex gets diminished blood flow… hence a nonsensical idea like getting someone who needs to park her car a Lyft.)
 I told her not to worry about it, I am sure I accidentally parked in someone’s spot and that she should think no more of it and go on to enjoy her weekend.
 She was floored by my kindness and expressed as much.

-In this case, when I “peeked” under my emotion, I found that I had tripped a tripwire in a very primal circuit.
+In this case, when I “peeked” under the emotion I was feeling, I found that I had tripped a tripwire in a very primal circuit.
 RAGE!!!!!
 Other times when we look “beneath” an emotion, we may be peeking at a belief.
-Typically these are called “limiting beliefs,” as they are limiting us from be awesome sauce.
+Typically these are called “limiting beliefs,” as they are limiting us from be awesomesauce.
 The beliefs may be conscious or subconscious.
 I’ll add a long list of limiting beliefs here (see below).

 As you scan through you might be thinking “Nope, no, no, ahhhhhh, a-ha… maybe…” This is one way to find limiting beliefs — read them off and see which ones resonate with you, and then address those.
 But when you are playing “peek-a-boo” under an emotion, different emotions typically point to different families of beliefs: the beliefs you find under a “dread” rock are likely different than the ones you’ll find under an “angry” rock.
 Keep that in mind when you play peek-a-boo.
 There can also be a belief under the belief.
 For example: